-- Student loan repayment, - Primary care integration models and retention strategy, - Expansion of the Community Medicine Residency and Advanced Practice Nurse Mentorship programs at community health centers, and - Workforce professional development to better meet the demands of the new healthcare landscape.
+- student loan repayment, - primary care integration models and retention strategy, - expansion of the Community Medicine Residency and Advanced Practice Nurse Mentorship programs at community health centers, and

+• workforce professional development to better meet the demands of the new healthcare landscape.

-Massachusetts will prioritize investments in community health centers, community mental health centers and BH and LTSS CPs participating in ACO models, consistent with its desire to support providers delivering care to the Commonwealth's neediest residents.
+Massachusetts will prioritize investments in community health centers participating in ACO models, consistent with its desire to support providers delivering care to the Commonwealth's neediest residents.